rebyn/rebyn.github.io/_posts/2015-04-25-theres-a-rails-convention-on-naming-event-streams.md

 ---
 layout: post
-title: There's a Rails convention on naming event streams
+title: There's a Rails' convention on naming event streams
 ---

-In a recent code review, my colleague pointed out to me that Rails has a convention on naming event streams (`s/streams/(topics|queue_names)/`).
-This convention was written at the end of the `ActiveSupport` instrumentation [doco](http://edgeguides.rubyonrails.org/active_support_instrumentation.html#creating-custom-events) quite modestly:
+In a recent code review, my colleague pointed out that Rails has a convention on naming event streams (`s/streams/(topics|queue_names)/`).
+It was written at the end of the `ActiveSupport` instrumentation [doco](http://edgeguides.rubyonrails.org/active_support_instrumentation.html#creating-custom-events) quite modestly:

 > You should follow Rails conventions when defining your own events.
 The format is: `event.library`.
 If you application is sending Tweets, you should create an event named `tweet.twitter`.